ClarenceDSilva/Big-Data-Indexing/README.md

 # Project Summary:
-Developed REST calls and implemented CRUD operations for Indexing a JSON data file and stored it in Redis database Secured the REST API using Google's OAuth 2.0 SSO authentication framework Used Apache Kafka as a queuing service for streaming messages asynchronously.
+Developed a REST application and implemented CRUD functionalities to store JSON data in Redis Secured the REST API using Google's OAuth 2.0 SSO authentication framework Used Apache Kafka backed by Zookeeper as a queuing service to publish messages asynchronously Created a consumer application to consume messages on the Kafka topic and index the data to Elasticsearch.
-Built a consumer application to consume the Kafka topic and to index the data into Elasticsearch service Kibana was used for visualizing and for querying into the Elasticsearch.
+Used Kibana to visualize the data and to query Elasticsearch

 #Tools and Technologies
 -The Restful web services are developed using Springboot framework -Redis is used as a data source
--Apache Kafka was used as a messaging queue -Elasticsearch and Kibana were used for indexing and visualizing data -Postman is used for testing REST API's
+-Apache Kafka was used as a messaging queue -Elasticsearch and Kibana were used for indexing and visualizing data -[Postman](https://www.getpostman.com/) is used for testing REST API's

 # Prerequisites
 1. Download [Redis](https://redis.io/download)